pine64/website/content/documentation/PinePhone_Pro/Camera.md

 * Required runtime for me.gapixels.Megapixels/aarch64/master (runtime/org.gnome.Platform/aarch64/47) found in remote flathub.
 Do you want to install it?
 [Y/n]: y

-To launch camera app you can both click on Megapixels icon on your desktop or enter into terminal this command:
+To launch camera app you can both click on Megapixels icon on your desktop or enter into terminal following command

 ```console
 $ flatpak run me.gapixels.Megapixels